ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 All detectors have the following parameters and may have additional specific parameters that are defined in the respective sections.

 * **id**: must be a unique string
-* **type**: must be an existing Analysis component
+* **type**: must be an existing Analysis component (required)

 AllowlistViolationDetector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This module defines a detector for log atoms not matching any allowlisted rule.

-* **allowlist_rules**: list of rules executed in same way as inside Rules.OrMatchRule.list of rules executed in same way as inside Rules.OrMatchRule (list of strings, defaults to empty list).
+* **allowlist_rules**: list of rules executed in same way as inside Rules.OrMatchRule.list of rules executed in same way as inside Rules.OrMatchRule (required, list of strings, defaults to empty list).
 * **suppress**: a boolean that suppresses anomaly output of that detector when set to True (boolean, defaults to False).
 * **output_event_handlers**: a list of event handler identifiers that the detector should forward the anomalies to (list of strings, defaults to empty list).
 * **output_logline**: a boolean that specifies whether full log event parsing information should be appended to the anomaly when set to True (boolean, defaults to True).